 Living trusts are most commonly used to avoid probate, an often time-consuming and costly court proceeding.
 Without a trust or some other type of estate planning tool, your estate must go through the probate process before you property can be distributed to your heirs.
 But before you decide to create a living trust, you need to be aware of some of the pros and cons of a living trust.
-Living trust attorneys can explain all of your options, if you are seeking to avoid probate.
+A Reno living trust and estate planning attorney can explain all of your options if you are seeking to avoid probate.

 What exactly is a living trust?